 Huddle – Level 6 90 William St Melbourne, VIC 3000

-SDM, academics and key practitioners are partnering to host a series of small and intimiate discussions dedicated to design and ethics.
+SDM, academics and key practitioners have partnered to host a series of small and intimate discussions dedicated to design and ethics.

 Together, we hope to foster productive and provocative discussions along the following questions:

 If service design aims to have bigger impact in scale and value for companies and public services, what responsibility are designers taking when changing and intervening in people’s lives and futures?
 What decisions are we implicated in?
 What are the values that underpin the outcomes we design for, and how are we accounting other people’s values that differ from our own?
 What does ‘human-centred design’ really mean in this context?
 How might we create space for diversity, so that we can make conscious decisions about our collective futures?

 We welcome participation by anyone who is willing and passionate in contributing to discussions on design and ethics.